mpfusion/context-smartref/README.md

   next/previous page (e.g. Figure 1.2 on the previous page)
 - it prints the reference and the page if the reference is further away than one page (e.g. Figure 1.2 on page 42)
+- it refers to the float/section/equation/… number if available, if section numbers are turned off, it refers to the title instead